vuestorefront/storefront-ui/apps/docs/components/components/tag.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The Tag component draws attention to new or categorized content elements.
 ---
 # Tag

-The Tag component draws attention to new or categorized content elements.
+{{ $frontmatter.description }}

 <Generate />